DEVOTIONALS

 Pray,

-“Heavenly Father, thank You for giving us prayer as a means
+“Heavenly Father, thank You for giving us prayer as a way to

-of communicating with You.
-Forgive me if I have not been using
+communicate with You.
+Forgive me if I haven’t been using

 this gift from You as I should.
 Help me to realize the importance

-of intercessory prayer (praying for others).
-Teach me how to pray
+of intercessory prayer and remind me to pray for others.
+Teach

-for others and to pray for them by name.
-Remind me that I need
+how to pray for others and to pray for them by name.
+Impress

-their hearts and, or, their decisions.
-Teach me how to find joy in
+You can change their hearts and their decisions.
+Teach me how to

 Unknown's avatar